llambiel/letsecureme/post.md

          }
     }

-And can be downloaded directly from [here](https://raw.githubusercontent.com/llambiel/letsecureme/master/etc/nginx/conf.d/default.conf).

 Let's reload Nginx one more time to apply our new headers:

     sudo nginx -t && sudo nginx -s reload

-And scan again our site using [securityheaders.io](https://securityheaders.io/):
+And scan again our site using [securityheaders.io](https://securityheaders.io/)(again, remember to scan it with the https:// prefix):

-_N.B ensure to test using HTTPS._

 ![alt text](static/images/securityheaders2.png "securityheaders.io final check")

-"A" grade, much better!
-Some of you guys may have noticied that we didn't enable HPKP (HTTP Public Key Pinning), which would have allowed us to get the A+ grade.
-In fact we skipped that header as it could really screw your website if the feature is not well understood and carefully planned.
-This header will be covered in an upcoming detailed blog post.
+You should have got an "A" grade, wich sounds much better!

+Some of you may have noticed that we didn't enable HPKP (HTTP Public Key Pinning), which would have allowed us to get the A+ grade.
+In fact that header could really screw your website if the feature is not well understood and carefully planned.
+I may add more details on it on this page in the future, stay tuned.

 ## Conclusion

-Let's Encrypt can be easily deployed and maintained on top of Nginx.
-Specific SSL/TLS and browser headers hardening must be deployed in order to ensure a modern and secure web deployment.

 There are many reasons for deploying SSL/TLS on your website.
 Security is, naturally, the most important and obvious one.
 However, it's also a trust building marker for parts of your audience.
-To top it all off, Google takes SSL/TLS implementation into account in the search results.
 There are no drawbacks to having an active certificate on your website.
-With a free certificate from Let's Encrypt and the directions in this blog post there is absolutely no reason to hesitate.
-Try it now!
+With a free certificate from Let's Encrypt and following the steps described in this tutorial, there is absolutely no reason to hesitate.

+Let's Encrypt can be easily deployed and maintained on top of Nginx, and with Specific SSL/TLS and browser headers hardening you can achieve a modern and secure web deployment.

+Source files of this project can be downloaded directly from [GitHub](https:// raw.githubusercontent.com/llambiel/letsecureme/).

+This project will be expanded and kept updated to follow the future releases and improvements of Let's Encrypt and Nginx, not to mention the future best practices of a state of the art secure web deployment.